ferrazzijk/Data-Industry-Salary-Prediction/README.md

 *   San Francisco, CA
 *   Seattle, WA

-This file contains original exploration of scraping desired info and combination of data after being scraped for analysis.
+The DataIndustrySalaryPrediction.py file contains original exploration of scraping desired info and combination of data after being scraped for analysis.
 To view the scraping files of each role, please select the respective link in the Job Titles list.